-We set up our decoys on a slow moving part of a little stream in a nice canyon.
-It was only 14 degrees out but the sun was coming so I didn’t feel too chilled today.
-Daisy and I were too excited to be cold and Hank never gets cold.
-Once we had everything set up we hid in silence.
+We set up our decoys on a slow-moving part of a little stream in a nice canyon.
+It was only 14 degrees out, but the sun was coming so I didn’t feel too chilled today.
+Daisy and I were too excited to be cold, and Hank never got cold.
+Once we had everything set up, we hid in silence.
 It is amazing how Daisy knows when it is time.
-She huddled next to me with a grin on her face as we waited.
+She huddled next to me with a grin as we waited.

-The sun came over the hill and the valley lit up.
-It was a gorgeous morning and everything sparkled in the sunlight.
+The sun came over the hill, and the valley lit up.
+It was a gorgeous morning, and everything sparkled in the sunlight.
 As I scanned the valley, I saw some crows and then some sparrows.
-Not ducks just….
-Wait!
+Not ducks just… Wait!
 In the distance I saw them They were mallards.
 Daisy & Hank saw them too.
 Daisy’s ears perked up and her mouth closed.
 She was serious.
-Hank looked at me and whispered “Here they come.”
-I thought to my self “Be patient.
+Hank looked at me and whispered, “Here they come.”
+I thought to myself “Be patient.
 Wait and choose your target.”
-The pair circled around and were on the left side.
+The pair circled and were on the left side.
 My side!

-As the pair of mallards circled I chose my bird.
+As the pair of mallards circled, I chose my bird.
 He had a fantastic green head that sparkled in the sun.
 I kept my eye on him waiting for the flair.
 There it was.
 I remembered to continue my swing and took my shot.
 BAM!
 Yes!
 First green head of the day!
 Daisy was impressed as she had kept her eye on him as well.
-She jumped from the brush and retrieved her prize and I jumped up and cheered for myself.
-Hank sat in the brush and grinned and laughed because I have such a hard time containing the excitement.
+She jumped from the brush and retrieved her prize, and I jumped up and cheered for myself.
+Hank sat in the brush, grinned, and laughed because I had such difficulty containing the excitement.
 Daisy and I assumed our positions again and quietly awaited our next sighting.